The fleet of

 The early dreamliner as it's called (admittedly only by few).

-Back when the ATRs were painted in the Pacific Wave livery, Air New Zealand used the -500 variant.
+Back when the ATRs were painted in the Pacific Wave livery, Air New Zealand used the -500 variant which isn't in-game.

 DeHavilland Canada Dash 8